bongosway/blog/content/posts/Should I Remove PageObjects from my Test Class/index.en.md

 ```
 -> If the method name changes from `submitSearch()` to `search()`?
 ```
 - `The test only cares about the behaviour and results.
-Implementation is not the responsibilty of the test`.
+Implementation is not the responsibility of the test`.
 ```
 -> If the underlying library changes from `Selenium` to `HydrogenSulphur`?
 ```